UBC-MDS/DSCI_522_Group411/doc/avocado_predictors_report.md

-modelled linearly after observing the residual plot, we selected the continuous numerical predictors, computed the correlation matrix, and wrangled the data into a plottable dataframe (*Ggplot2 : Quick Correlation Matrix Heatmap - R Software and Data Visualization*, n.d.).
+modelled linearly after observing the residual plot, we selected the continuous numerical predictors, computed the correlation matrix, and wrangled the data into a plottable dataframe (*Ggplot2 : Quick Correlation Matrix Heatmap - R Software and Data Visualization*, n.d.)
+(Figure 6).

 <div style="text-align: center">